perladvent/perldotcom/content/article/bang-bang.md

     time.sleep(5)
 ```

-Obviouly we don't care about the extension as it does not mean any kind of file association (although some systems let you associate it).
+Obviously we don't care about the extension as it does not mean any kind of file association (although some systems let you associate it).
 So we have a _.pl_ file and we execute it with `perl` but inside we have a `python` shebang and some python code.
 It's clearly not a valid Perl file.

 If you don't believe me, check this with a quick syntax check `perl -c i-am-python.pl` that tells us it isn't valid Perl: